 When I was young, I avoided the term “calling.”
 I wasn’t sure I had one, and I wasn’t confident I would be able to correctly discern it if I did.
 I couldn’t relate to people who had a clear, concrete vision for their lives, who felt “called” to do something.
 To me, life was simply an open book waiting to be lived.
 The possibilities were endless.

 Later in life, however, I found myself longing for guidance, uncertain what I wanted to do with my life and hoping against hope that God had something in mind.
 Whatever God called me to, I would do it.
 Desperate for my life to have meaning, convinced I did not know what was best, I boldly offered myself to Him.

 Destiny: A Journey

 Some posit that God does not have a specific will for each person.
-He calls us to delight in Him, love our neighbors, and live righteously, but the specifics of how, where, and with whom we do that are up to us.
+God calls us to delight in Him, love our neighbors, and live righteously, but the specifics of how, where, and with whom we do that are up to us.

 I do believe we have freedom to choose, but I also believe God has a specific assignment in mind for each person.
 (For a great sermon about this complex reality, check out Tim Keller’s Your Plans; God’s Plans.)
 Actually, I don’t believe God has one specific assignment for each of us, but many specific assignments.
 Our role in God’s intricate plan is complex, vital, and unique.

 The mistake many of us make is in thinking of calling too narrowly.
 We think of it as a mere job description—Am I called to be a nurse or a missionary or a singer?
 We think of it as a place—Am I called to live in this city or that country?
 We think of it as a black-and-white status—Am I called to be single or married?